 The base funding provided by the OTT MRF funding is extremely important to this project.
 Beyond the base funding for SAES stations (used to pay some of the management fees), this funding confers the national research support designation.
 This NRSP designation allows for direct support by the USDA-NIFA.
 NIFA then allows for federal and state agencies to cooperate with it in the project, which is the key to our multi-funder set up and long-term success.

-There are no plans to change our multidisciplinary funding mechanism, and our commitment to allow any and all organizations to join with us in future funding.
+There are no plans to change our multidisciplinary funding mechanism, and our commitment to allow all organizations to join with us in future funding.

 Contributions by SAES